 What to Substitute

-Most of what makes a up a healthy eating grocery list is substituting what you already have on your shopping list for a better alternative.
+Most of what makes up a healthy eating grocery list is substituting what you already have on your food shopping list for a better alternative.
 So, we want to take the time to talk about what and why you’re making these substitutions.

 One of the simplest changes to make in order to create a healthy grocery list is to switch your usual carbs for wholemeal or wholegrain alternatives.

 That’s not to say white pasta and white bread are bad for you: they’re fine!
 It’s just that wholemeal and wholegrain versions are better for you.